Penicillin G procaine should only be prescribed for the indications listed in this insert.

 Reproduction studies performed in the mouse, rat, and rabbit have revealed no evidence of impaired fertility or harm to the fetus due to penicillin G. Human experience with the penicillins during pregnancy has not shown any positive evidence of adverse effects on the fetus.
 There are, however, no adequate and well-controlled studies in pregnant women showing conclusively that harmful effects of these drugs on the fetus can be excluded.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

-Penicillins are excreted in human milk.
+Soluble penicillin G (the hydrolysate of penicillin G procaine) is excreted in human milk.
 Caution should be exercised when penicillins are administered to a nursing woman.

 Because of incompletely developed renal function in newborns, penicillin elimination may be delayed.
 Guidelines for administration of this drug to pediatric patients are presented in DOSAGE AND ADMINISTRATION.